TrXstanXD/brick-ascension/README.md

 (GitHub Pages, itch.io, any `https://` host) — nothing to do there, it just works.

-The catch is **local testing**: if you open `index.html` by double-clicking it (a `file://` URL), some browsers, Firefox in particular, and some Chrome configurations, either block `localStorage` entirely or treat every page load as a brand-new, unrelated origin.
+The catch is **local testing**: if you open `index.html` by double-clicking it (a `file://` URL), some browsers — Firefox in particular, and some Chrome configurations — either block `localStorage` entirely or treat every page load as a brand-new, unrelated origin.
 In that situation your save will NOT survive a refresh, no matter how the save code is written; the browser itself is preventing persistence.